Princess Iitoyo: Historical assessment

-Iitoyo is regarded by historians as a regent during the early 5th century whose existence is generally accepted as fact.
-It remains unknown, however if she was viewed historically as a regent or monarch in her own right.
+Iitoyo is regarded by historians as a regent of some sort during the early 5th century whose existence is generally accepted as fact.
+However, it remains unknown if she was viewed historically as a regent or as a monarch in her own right.
 After Empress Jingū, Princess Iitoyo is the second woman described in the chronicles as having governed the country for a certain period of time.
-But she is generally not recognized as a ruling empress by historians and she does not appear in the official list of emperors of Japan.
+Like Jingū, she does not appear in the official list of emperors of Japan.

 Aside from the Kiki, Iitoyo is also referred to as "Empress [Regnant]" (飯豊天皇 Iitoyo-tennō) in the Fusō Ryakuki and the Honchō Kōin Jōun-roku, a 12th-century and a 15th-century collection of historical texts, respectively.
-She is also mentioned by the Buddhist monk Jien, who supports the idea of Iitoyo being a reigning empress in the 1219 Japanese historical work Gukanshō.
-He states there that "She was called Empress Iitoyo and it is said that her reign was in the kinoe-ne year of the 60-year cycle."
+She is also mentioned by the Buddhist monk Jien, who supports the idea of Iitoyo being a reigning empress in the 1219 Japanese historical work Gukanshō; "She was called Empress Iitoyo and it is said that her reign was in the kinoe-ne year of the 60-year cycle."

 Modern scholars continue to debate Iitoyo's exact role with different theories coming forward.
 Professor Delmer Brown noted that "her reign is not found in the ordinary Imperial chronologies."
-Brown appeared to be confused as he said that the state was "very well governed" during the reigns of Prince Ōke and Woke.
+He also questioned the need for a regency as the state was "very well governed" during the reigns of Prince Ōke and Woke.
+Ethnologist Shinobu Orikuchi regards Iitoyo as the "first historical reigning Empress of Japan" who combines the roles of sovereign and shaman.
+Kusudo Yoshiaki points out that the Nihon Shoki refers to her death as bō, which is reserved exclusively for emperors.
 Professor Ben-Ami Shillony mentions that "[Iitoyo] was not accorded the status of a reigning empress by historians".
-However, he also acknowledged the viewpoints of other historians which include Shinobu Orikuchi and Kusudo Yoshiaki.
-Orikuchi regards Iitoyo as the "first historical reigning Empress of Japan" who combines the roles of sovereign and shaman.
-Yoshiaki points out that the Nihon Shoki refers to her death as bō, which is reserved exclusively for emperors.
+However, he also acknowledged the viewpoints of Orikuchi and Yoshiaki.